 ‘Why did you come?’ he asked.
 ‘Don’t you know I’ve had all sorts of trouble from the likes of you?’

 We reached Lisbon without any issues and discovered that the Polish legation there had prepared yet more documents for us.
 Finally, we boarded a ship that took us to Gibraltar.
-Once there, we were put on a vessel that joined a convoy that swung out deep into the Atlantic because of the U-boat threat.
-It was a very circuitous route, taking us up the US eastern seaboard heading northeast to Iceland and then down to Liverpool.
+Once there, we were put on a vessel that joined a convoy that sailed deep into the Atlantic because of the U-boat threat.
+It was a very circuitous route, taking us up the US eastern seaboard, heading northeast past Iceland, and then down to Liverpool.
 It took roughly 21 days and, on arrival, I was posted to Biggar in Scotland, which was where most Polish forces in Britain had been based.
 My father was stationed at a military hospital close to Biggar and he already knew I was okay because I’d managed to send word to him via the legation in Madrid.
-I was transferred to the 1st Highland Battalion that had been formed out those units that had seen action in the Norwegian campaign at Narvik and reached Britain soon after the fall of France in 1940.
+I was transferred to the 1st Highland Battalion that had been formed out units that had seen action in the Norwegian campaign at Narvik and reached Britain soon after the fall of France in 1940.
 Our duties during this period to watch the Scottish east coast and prepare for a possible German invasion from occupied Norway.
 We would spend 24 hours on watch and then 24 hours back at our camp.

 Our morale was high, and I thought – most of us thought – that we'd drive all the way through Germany and onto Warsaw.
-However, there was great personal sadness as well; my best friend, Jozef Rudnik, was killed on 8 August.
+However, there was great personal sadness as well as my best friend, Jozef Rudnik, was killed on 8 August.
 I took part in many of the ceremonies to mark the 60th anniversary of the Normandy landings, but also found the time to visit his grave.
 Mistakes were also made.
 For example, on 14 August, we were hit from the air by our own side just before an advance.
 The lead aircraft dropped its bombs on our lines and the following aircraft copied this, their bombs falling into the dust thrown up by the first explosions.
 The jeep carrying our regimental standard was hit and all that remained of the flag were parts of its pole.
 I was a non-commissioned officer by now and I was in charge of a 3-inch mortar platoon.
-On 18 August, our unit was part of a support group that helped with the taking of Hill 262 N, just northeast of Chambois, where the Poles would help close the gap of the Falaise Pocket.*
+On 18 August, our unit was part of a support group that helped with the taking of Hill 262, just northeast of Chambois, where the Poles would help close the gap of the Falaise Pocket.*

 Anyway, my mortars were in a nearby wood and I was giving the order to fire and dropping my arm at the same time.
-I had just done this, when I heard ‘paf! paf!’.
+I had just done this, when I heard ‘paf! paf!’
 The first sniper’s bullet pierced my helmet and scratched my head, while the second shot went straight through my arm.
 I was taken to a field hospital where Canadians, Poles and Germans were all being treated and, from there, I was sent back to the UK for a slow recovery.
 The damage was such that I was declared unfit for frontline duties.

 © 2018.
 All rights reserved